marviq/generator-bat/README.md

 BAT comes with support for unit testing using [Mocha](http://mochajs.org/) and [Chai](http://chaijs.com/).
 The demo webapp has a basic (and admittedly, pretty unconnected) example of this.

-You may already have guessed how to run your test suite; it's:
+You may already have guessed how to independently run your test suite; it's:

 ```shell
 grunt test
 ```

-The default grunt task also includes the `test` task.
+The default and `debug` grunt tasks also include the `test` task.
 You may or may not want to add it to your `dev` task too, depending on your workflow.

 ## ChangeLog